IsmailFakhr/Basic-RISC-Processor/README.md

 # Basic RISC Processing Unit

-Basic RISC Processing Unit coded in VHDL, done as a project for the 'Computer Architecture' course in the AAST Computer Engineering curriculum
+Basic RISC Processing Unit coded in VHDL, done as a project for the 'Computer Architecture' course in the AAST Computer Engineering curriculum.

 # Report